Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 ### 4. Errors & retries

-Whenever an error occurs during while proxying, Kong will use the underlying Nginx mechanism [retries][ngx-http-proxy-retries] to pass the request on to the next upstream.
+Whenever an error occurs during proxying, Kong will use the underlying Nginx [retries][ngx-http-proxy-retries] mechanism to pass the request on to the next upstream.

 There are two configurable elements here: